Prepper First Aid Kit: Complete Checklist & Guide

 Suction-Type Snakebite Kits

-The evidence is clear and has been for over a decade: mechanical suction devices do not extract clinically meaningful amounts of venom.
+The evidence is clear and has been for over a decade: mechanical suction devices don’t extract clinically meaningful amounts of venom.
 The Annals of Emergency Medicine published definitive research showing they’re ineffective.
 Worse, they delay the only treatment that matters — immobilization and evacuation.
 Leave them at the store.

 Cheap Knockoff Tourniquets

 In my WFR training and field deployments, I’ve seen improvised and knockoff tourniquets fail under real bleeding pressure.
-The windlass bends, the strap slips, the buckle breaks.
-A CAT Gen 7 or SOF-T Wide is the minimum standard — this isn’t where you save money.
-Verified sellers include North American Rescue and direct medical suppliers.
+The windlass bends.
+The strap slips.
+The buckle breaks.
+A CAT Gen 7 or SOF-T Wide is the minimum standard.
 If it costs $8 on a marketplace site, it’s counterfeit.

 Surgical Instruments Beyond Your Training